PehJiaYuan/PehJiaYuan.github.io/index.md

 <center><img src="images/powerbi_best_worst_sellers.png"/></center>

 ---
-### Project 2: Created a WordCloud and conducted Sentiment Analysis on Singapore Budget 2023 speech using Text Mining in R programming
+### Project 2: Generated a WordCloud and conducted Sentiment Analysis on Singapore Budget 2023 speech using Text Mining in R programming

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/PehJiaYuan/WordCloud-and-SentimentAnalysis-Using-R-Programming)

+### Background:
-<div style="text-align: justify">Used R programming to create insightful WordCloud which visually encapsulates the most prominent themes and priorities outlined in the Budget 2023 speech.
-Additionally, I employed Sentiment Analysis to gauge how the public is likely to percieve and react to the budgetary announcements.</div>
+  + I was interested in how to leverage data anlytics to get a brief understanding and overview of the main subject of focus without haveing to dive too deep into extremely long texts.
+Hence I decicded to explore the use of R programming to perform web scraping and data cleaning.
+Additionaly, I created an insightful WordCloud which visually encapsulates the most prominent themes and priorities outlined in the Budget 2021 speech.
+Furthermore, I employed Sentiment Analysis to gauge how the public is likely to percieve and react to the budgetary announcements.</div>

+### Findings:
+  + From the 10 most frequent words, I can infer the key message from the budget is that there “Will” be “Support” for“Business” and “Worker” because of “Covid”.
+Further investigation through additional literature research indicates that 2021 was a period whereby the COVID-19 cases  in Singapore were high and many businesses were facing challenges due to measures such as cicuit breaker and dining restrictions imposed by the government.
+  + From the sentimental analysis, the valence of the emotion contained in the speech is generally positive throughout.
+Overall, the budget speech encompasses sentiments primarily linked to themes of Trust, Anticipation, and Joy.
+  +
 <br>

 <center><img src="images/wrd_cloud_plots.png"/></center>